 The risk that the cashflow profile of the Plan's assets differs from that of the projected liabilities.
-The Trustees seek to mitigate this risk via investments in pooled gilt funds and aim to broadly match the interest rate sensitivity of the Plan's projected liabilities.
+The Trustees have introduced a bulk annuity contract, which covers all member cashflows and benefit payments, to mitigate this risk.

 Inflation risk